soponpunth/AutoPass_DD2/README.md

 Recommend to use **debug_build** to True to find a proper building sequence for the map.
 When enabled, the program will only execute the combat sequence and exit.
 The actual combat phase will not start!
+**NOTICE! it is not possible to turn a character view angle.
+However, cycling hero slots can affect 10-15 degree right angle rotation.**